AndrewJBateman/angular-news-app/README.md

 ## :floppy_disk: Setup

 * Install dependencies using `npm i`
-* Get yourself a free API key from `www.newsapi.org`
+* Get yourself a free API key from `www.newsapi.org` and add it to `news-api.service.ts`
 * Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app does automatically reload if you change any of the source files.

 ## :computer: Code Examples